dalesgit/logseq/pages/@The Small and the Mighty%3A Twelve Unsung Americans Who Changed the Course of History, from the Founding to the Civil Rights Movement.md

 		- An orientation of the Spirit
 			- Anna Thomas Jeanes, William James Edwards, Julius Rosenwald, Booker T. Washington
 		- Go for Broke
+			- Inouyes, Norman Mineta
-		- Inouyes
+		- Momentum
 			- Claudette Colvin, Septima Clark
 			- Teenagers in the American South
 - [[Notes]]
 	- Description based on publisher supplied metadata and other sources